Floyd Mayweather Jr.'s Success and Achievements in Timeline

 At the 1996 Olympics in Atlanta, Mayweather won a bronze medal by reaching the semi-finals of the featherweight (57-kg) division.

-In 1996, Mayweather won a bronze medal in the featherweight division at the Olympics, won a U.S. national championship at featherweight and also won U.S. Golden Gloves championships at light flyweight, flyweight, and featherweight.
+In 1996, Mayweather won a bronze medal in the featherweight division at the Olympics.
+He also won three U.S. Golden Gloves championships (at light flyweight, flyweight, and featherweight).

-By the end of 1998, Floyd Mayweather Jr. was ranked by The Ring as the #8-ranked pound-for-pound best boxer in the world and won The Ring's Fighter of the Year award at 21.
+By the end of 1998, Mayweather was ranked #8 pound-for-pound by The Ring and became one of the youngest recipients of The Ring's Fighter of the Year award at 21 years old.

 1998: The Ring magazine's Fighter of the Year award

-In 1998, Floyd Mayweather Jr. won The Ring magazine's Fighter of the Year award.
+In 1998, Mayweather was a winner of The Ring magazine's Fighter of the Year award.

-In 1999, Floyd Mayweather Jr. defended his WBC super featherweight title three times, including a unanimous decision win against Carlos Rios.
+In 1999, Mayweather defended his super featherweight title three more times, including a unanimous decision against Carlos Rios.

-In 1999, Mayweather continued his WBC super featherweight title defenses, including wins against Justin Juuko and Carlos Gerena.
+In 1999, Mayweather had title defenses against Justin Juuko and Carlos Gerena.
 By the end of the year, he was ranked The Ring's #2 pound-for-pound best boxer in the world.

 April 19, 2003: Defended WBC Lightweight Title